Dr. Echol Nix, Jr.

 He participates in several community organizations such as Miracle Hill Ministries that help families and children (especially low-income) in need of social and educational services.
 For two years, he taught Hispanic students and out of school youth in the Migrant Education program through the South Carolina State Department of Education.

-Dr. Nix is a proud parent of McKenzie Grace Nix, an outstanding third grade, honor student.
+Dr. Nix is a proud parent of McKenzie Grace Nix, an outstanding fourth grade, honor student.

 Boston University Graduate School of Arts and Sciences